 COVID-19 Free School Meal Vouchers

-The school will provide the following information to the third-party provider: parent’s first and last names, email address, phone number and supermarket choice.
+Surreys’ third-party provider, Wonde, will continue to electronically distribute the vouchers to you, as they did over the previous holiday breaks.
+The school has already shared the following information to the third-party provider: parent’s first and last names, email address, phone number and supermarket choice.

-Please find below Frequently Asked Questions (FAQs) and a privacy notice explaining how your data will be protected by Sunbury Manor and their third-party provider.
+Please find below Frequently Asked Questions (FAQs) and a privacy notice explaining how your data will be protected by SCC and their third-party provider.

 Frequently asked questions